Kullback–Leibler divergence: Definition

 The logarithms in these formulae are usually taken to base 2 if information is measured in units of bits, or to base e if information is measured in nats.
 Most formulas involving relative entropy hold regardless of the base of the logarithm.

 Various conventions exist for referring to $D_\text{KL}(P \parallel Q)$ in words.
 Often it is referred to as the divergence between P and Q, but this fails to convey the fundamental asymmetry in the relation.
-Sometimes, as in this article, it may be described as the divergence of P from Q or as the divergence from Q to P. This reflects the asymmetry in Bayesian inference, which starts from a prior Q and updates to the posterior P. Another common way to refer to $D_\text{KL}(P \parallel Q)$ is as the relative entropy of P with respect to Q or the information gain from P over Q.
+Sometimes, as in this article, it may be described as the divergence of P from Q or as the divergence from Q to P. This reflects the asymmetry in Bayesian inference, which starts from a prior distribution Q and updates to the posterior P. Another common way to refer to $D_\text{KL}(P \parallel Q)$ is as the relative entropy of P with respect to Q or the information gain from P over Q.